Kensington needs a comprehensive approach to real estate development, co-created with the community

 In order to stabilize Kensington, NKCDC and its community partners need to control anchor spaces on Kensington Avenue, transform blighted and vacant properties, and use them to provide goods and services that are needed by both residents and those suffering from addiction and homelessness.

-Recently NKCDC purchased three properties on Kensington Avenue between Lehigh and Allegheny Avenues:
+NKCDC recently purchased several properties on Kensington Avenue between Lehigh and Allegheny Avenues:

 - 2964 Kensington Ave. (vacant lot)

 - 3000 Kensington Ave.
 (3,573 sq. ft. former diner and apartments)